godotengine/godot-docs/classes/class_label.rst

 | *Getter*  | is_clipping_text()   |
 +-----------+----------------------+

-If ``true``, the Label only shows the text that fits inside its bounding rectangle.
-It also lets you scale the node down freely.
+If ``true``, the Label only shows the text that fits inside its bounding rectangle and will clip text horizontally.

 ----